-/!\ Organizations can be the lead on a maximum of two projects under this call for proposals and on a maximum of three projects across all of L'Initiative's 2024 calls for proposals.
+/!\ Organizations can be the lead on a maximum of two projects under this call for proposals and on a maximum of three projects across all of L'Initiative's 2025 calls for proposals.

-- "Implementing partners" that are involved in the design and implementation of the project must receive sub-granting from the lead applicant who is the sole recipient on behalf of all Partners of the payments made by Expertise France.
+- "Implementing partners" that are involved in the design and implementation of the project must receive sub-granting from the lead applicant who is the sole recipient on behalf of all Partners of the other governance body.

+4 United Nations and associated agencies, regional state organizations payments made by Expertise France.
 The Lead Applicant shall then pay, without undue delay, the amounts due to each Partner.